|Nutrition Facts (per serving)|

 1/2 cup store-bought spicy salsa, drained

 Steps to Make It

 Gather the ingredients.

-In a small dish or bowl, combine the soymilk and vinegar and allow to rest for 3-5 minutes or until thickened slightly.
+In a small dish or bowl, combine soymilk and vinegar and let rest for 3 to 5 minutes or until thickened slightly.

 In a small saucepan over medium heat, combine water, lemon juice, nutritional yeast, spices, and tahini.
 Stir in ground cashews and soymilk mixture until well blended.

-Serve warm, at room temperature or cold with tortilla or pita chips, or use as a sauce for tacos, quesadillas or burritos.
+Serve warm, at room temperature or cold with tortilla or pita chips, or use as a sauce for tacos, quesadillas, or burritos.